Kinetic Mining in Context: Few-Shot Action Synthesis via Text-to-Motion Distillation: Methodology

 \subsection{Teacher-Student Architecture}

 KineMIC builds on two identical MDM~\cite{tevet2022humanmotiondiffusionmodel} models: a frozen teacher $G^P$ and a trainable student $G^T$.
-Both models retain MDM's core structure and diffusion paradigm: predicting clean motion $\mathbf{x}_0$ from noised input $\mathbf{x}_t$ under a conditioning signal $c$.
+Both models retain MDM's core structure and diffusion paradigm: predicting clean motion $\mathbf{x}_0$ (i.e. $\mathbf{x}$) from noised input $\mathbf{x}_t$ given $c$ conditioning signal.
 We refer to~\cite{tevet2022humanmotiondiffusionmodel} for full diffusion process details.
-To preserve prior knowledge, $G^T$ is fine-tuned with Low-Rank Adaptation (LoRA) \cite{hu2021loralowrankadaptationlarge}, which updates only a small fraction of weights through low-rank matrices while keeping the vast majority of pre-trained parameters frozen.
+To preserve prior knowledge, $G^T$ is fine-tuned with Low-Rank Adaptation (LoRA) \cite{hu2021loralowrankadaptationlarge}, which updates only a small fraction of weights through low-rank matrices while keeping most of parameters frozen.
 Furthermore, while the student inherits the frozen text embedding layer used in T2M, we introduce a learnable action embedding (Fig.~\ref{fig:KineMIC-inputs}) that enables $G^T$ specialization to discrete HAR labels.